 Best practice psychological claims management begins with recognising the complexity and unique challenges often seen with psychological injuries, and ensuring an injured worker is empowered and supported throughout the claims process.

 The Taking Action: A best practice framework for the management of psychological claims in the Australian workers’ compensation sector (the framework) provides evidence-based guidance to assist insurers and claims managers to better support workers with a work related mental health condition or who are at risk of developing one.

 Recovery and return to work (RTW) relates to supporting workers to come back or stay at work after experiencing a work-related mental health condition.
 It is important employers ensure workers return to a safe environment where psychological hazards are identified and controlled.

 A psychosocial risk assessment tool that includes resources to help organisations identify, manage and evaluate injury prevention and management interventions, is available from People at Work.

-People at Work provides organisations with access to:
+People at Work provides access to:

 - A free, reliable and valid psychosocial risk assessment tool.

 - Resources to help implement a psychosocial risk management approach and evaluate the effectiveness of chosen interventions.